 - ECE 6337: Stochastic Processes in Signal Processing and Data Science

-The course will cover random variables, probability theory and stochastic processes, and will apply these concepts to applications in signal processing and data science through programming class-projects.
+Random variables, probability theory, and stochastic processes; applications in signal processing and data science through programming class-projects.

 - ECE 6342: Digital Signal Process

 Sampling theory, use of the DFT/FFT, design of FIR and IIR digital filters, quantization and finite word length effects, and digital signal processing hardware.

 - ECE 6364: Digital Imag Processing